hongshuochen/2021Spring-EE599-HW1/README.md

 ## Question 3 (10 Points.
 Easy)

-What does it mean when we say that the Merge Sort (MS) algorithm is asymptotically more efficient than the Bubble Sort (BS) algorithm?
+What does it mean when we say that the Quick Sort (QS) algorithm is asymptotically more efficient than the Insertion Sort (IS) algorithm?
 Support your choice with an explanation.

-1. MS will always be a better choice for small inputs
+1. QS will always be a better choice for small inputs
-2. MS will always be a better choice for large inputs
+2. IS will always be a better choice for small inputs
-3. BS will always be a better choice for small inputs
+3. QS will always be a better choice for large inputs
-4. MS will always be a better choice for all inputs
+4. QS will always be a better choice for all inputs

 Answer: